DanaKChilds/NBA-Python-Project/README.md

 ## Overview

 This project applies machine learning techniques to analyze NBA team performance.
-Using basketball statistics such as field goal attempts, three-point percentages, and pace, it predicts team win percentages.
+Using basketball statistics such as field goal attempts, three-point percentage, and pace, it predicts team win percentages.
 The project includes data collection, exploratory analysis, and the implementation of multiple regression models, including Linear Regression, Decision Tree, and Random Forest.

 ## Project Structure